 Our church community and its good work are sustained by our gifts of time, talent and money –tangible expressions of our faith and love for God, our fellow human beings, and this Creation we share.

 The term “stewardship” is often used in churches as a euphemism for fundraising.
 Stewardship is certainly about fundraising, but it is much more than that.
 Stewardship has been defined as:

-One part of that is the financial stewardship of the church.
-The funds to support Hancock –everything we do, from worship and church school to our service and justice ministries – come from us, Hancock’s members and friends.
+One part is the financial stewardship of our church.
+The funds to support Hancock – everything we do, from worship and church school to our service and justice ministries – come from us, Hancock’s members and friends.
 Unlike churches in other denominations, which may receive support from a central office or institution, Hancock is part of the congregational tradition and carries both the authority and responsibility for its building and finances.
-Fully eighty-five percent of our budget comes from gifts made each year by Hancock’s members and friends.
+Fully 81% of our budget comes from gifts made each year by Hancock’s members and friends.

 Other Giving at Hancock

 Members and friends give financially in many other ways as well.
 We hold special collections during the year and fundraisers for specific needs.
 Our work is also sustained by the bequests of departed members and friends, which can be applied to current needs or used to fund an endowment.

 We have recently completed a capital campaign to make our church home reflect our calling to be accessible and welcoming to all.
 We received sufficient pledges to fund the installation of an elevator, add accessible bathrooms, and make other needed improvements.
 There are other pressing needs, and if you would like to participate, please speak with one of our staff or lay leaders.